sivarajans/Handbook/CSS_Manual.md

-# Cascading Style Sheet Cheat Sheet
+# Cascading Style Sheet Manual

 Possible values are represented in _[ ]_, provide any one values from the array box.